luisthedataguy/Emtech_projects/README.md

 # Emtech_projects

-I did a title program in which I analyzed the situation in the sales department in LifeStore during 2020 which is a virtual and physic shop.
+I did a litle program in which I analyzed the situation in the sales department in LifeStore during 2020 which is a virtual and physic shop.
 In this project I worked with several data structures like tuples, lists, diccionaries, cycles, so on.

 This repository was coded in Spanish